-How volunteer searchers found the body of missing hiker Rachel Lakoduk in the North Cascades almost two years after she disappeared
+How the body of a hiker who disappeared two years ago was found in the North Cascades

 Every year, in the United States, roughly 600,000 people go missing.

 Most of them are found, dead or alive, rather quickly.
 However, “tens of thousands” remain missing for more than one year according to the National Missing and Unidentified Persons System (NamUs).
-In Washington, there are 765 open missing persons cases.
+In Washington, there are 765 open missing-persons cases.

 But how many vanish in the wilderness?